TanGentleman/TanTan/README.md

 - Please check out Chatbot/Chatbot_README.md for documentation and alternate setup environments.
 (Currently not too helpful)

+# Note: The below is entirely optional and not needed for chatbot.py.
+It will soon be integrated for cleaner workflows.

-# Using MacOS Shortcuts to automate running Link_Grabber.py and Downloader.py:
+# Using MacOS Shortcuts to automate running Link_Grabber.py and Downloader.py: OUTDATED BUT WORKS
 - Ask for Text with "Format Query as {u/user or r/subreddit} {qty} {new/top} {all/year/month/week/day/hour} {-d for debug}"
 - Run Shell Script
     - `python3 Documents/TanTan/Link_Grabber.py -s {PROVIDED_INPUT}`